The Before Pill

 Prophylaxis – prevention of infection

-PrEP is not a morning after pill, a vaccination against HIV or a cure.
-It should not be confused with post-exposure prophylaxis (PEP), which is taken after a situation in which unprotected contact occurs in order to attempt to prevent an infection.
+PrEP is neither a morning after pill, a vaccination against HIV or a cure.
+It should not be mistaken for post-exposure prophylaxis (PEP), which is taken after unprotected contact in order to prevent an infection.

 HOW EXACTLY DOES PrEP WORK?